Identity and access management

 WriteableCogniteResourceList[SecurityCategoryWrite,SecurityCategory],InternalIdTransformerMixin,NameTransformerMixin- as_write() SecurityCategoryWriteList

-Returns a writing version of this security category list.
+Returns a write version of this security category list.

 - class cognite.client.data_classes.iam.SecurityCategoryWrite(name: str)